-ELFIN (Electron Losses and Fields Investigation) is a 3U cubesat mission under development by the Earth, Planetary, and Space Sciences department at UCLA in collaboration with the Aerospace Corporation to explore the mechanisms responsible for the loss of relativistic electrons from the radiation belts.
+ELFIN (Electron Losses and Fields Investigation) or ELFIN A is a 3U cubesat mission under development by the Earth, Planetary, and Space Sciences department at UCLA in collaboration with the Aerospace Corporation to explore the mechanisms responsible for the loss of relativistic electrons from the radiation belts.

 ELFIN is a spin-stabilized 3U CubeSat with a science mission to explore electron precipitation in the radiation belts.
 ELFIN spins like a hammer spinning head over handle to be able to resolve the full range of pitch angles.